fluffyrabbot/word-match-phoenix/game_bot/docs/critical_test_fixes.md

 **Problem:** `GameBot.Test.Mocks.EventStore` implements both `GenServer` and `EventStore` behaviors, but has conflicting implementations which leads to compiler warnings and runtime errors.

-**Status:** ✅ Partially Fixed
+**Status:** ✅ Fixed
 - Resolved the default parameter conflicts in `start_link/1` and other functions
 - Added proper `@impl` annotations to clarify which behavior each function implements
 - Fixed the TestEventStore to better handle start/stop with already running instances
 - Updated function signatures to match behavior expectations

-**Remaining Work:**
-- Some behavior callbacks still have implementation conflicts between GenServer and EventStore
-- Need to complete implementation of missing callbacks
-- Further testing needed to verify all edge cases are handled
+- Created separate `EventStoreCore` modules to handle GenServer functionality
+- Delegated behavior implementations between modules to avoid conflicts
+- Added backward compatibility functions for smoother transition

 ### 2. Reset Implementation Failures